Cybernix-Phoenix-NSEC/internet_fundamentals_cheat_sheet/README.md

-# Getting Started With Web Development cheatsheet day-1
+# Getting Started With Web Development Cheatsheet day-1
 ### Internet Fundamentals Cheatsheet
 This repository contains the cheat sheet for Internet Fundamentals.
 Fork it and you are good to go 💻 !